GunnarGriese/gunnargriese.github.io/_posts/2024-10-04-gtm-server-side-pubsub-integration.md

 After assembling all the bits and pieces, the dashboard eventually displays the total profit, the number of items sold, and a table with detailed information about each item.
 In the video above, you can see the dashboard in action.

+You can find the full code for the Cloud Run application and the Streamlit dashboard in this [GitHub repository](https://github.com/GunnarGriese/firestore-realtime-dashboard).

 ## Conclusion

 And that's it - you made it!
 I hope you enjoyed the second part of our journey through the sGTM Pantheon focus, which focused on integrating your client-side clickstream data with GTM Serve-Side and Pub/Sub.